carl-wallace/certgen/README.md

 To generate artifacts, run the script with no parameters.
 A folder named `artifacts` will be generated and populated.
 To verify artifacts, run the script with the path to the folder containing the artifacts as a parameter.
 Note, pittv3 will attempt to verify all files with a .der extension in the artifacts folder.
 Unfortunately, the naming scheme features private key files named with .der.
-For best results, delete files with "_priv.der" or "_priv.pem" before validating a folder containing artifacts.
+For best results, delete files with "_priv.oak" or "_priv.pem" before validating a folder containing artifacts.

 The default `log.yaml` file writes a large volume of data to the console.
 Edit it to avoid this.
 See [log4rs](https://docs.rs/log4rs/1.2.0/log4rs/) documentation for details on the file format.